homeworkprod/weitersager/README.rst

 Installation
 ------------

-irc_ and blinker_ can be installed via pip_:
+The required dependencies can be installed via pip_:

 .. code:: sh

-    $ pip install irc blinker
+    $ pip install -r requirements.txt

 In order to shut down Weitersager, send a query message with the text "shutdown!" to the IRC bot.
 It should then quit, and Weitersager should